Planning & Quantities: A Guide to the Bar at Wedding

 Staffing Your Wedding Bar

 Proper bar staffing can make or break your wedding celebration.
 When determining your bartender needs, follow the general rule of one for every 50-75 guests.
-However, your staffing considerations should also account for the complexity of your drink menu and service setup.
+However, your staffing considerations should also account for the complexity of your drink menu and the setup of your service.

-If you're offering only beer and wine, you might need fewer bartenders, but a full bar with craft cocktails requires additional staff to maintain efficient service.
+If you're offering only beer and wine, you may need fewer bartenders; however, a full bar with craft cocktails requires additional staff to maintain efficient service.
 A professional bartender should be consulted during planning to help determine beverage choices and budget.
 Consider implementing multiple shift rotations for events lasting longer than 6 hours to maintain service quality.

 Consider your bartender training requirements carefully.
 Full-service bartenders provide thorough support, handling everything from setup to cleanup, while labour-only bartenders focus solely on drink service.

-When planning bar placement, you'll need to evaluate your venue's layout.
-For larger celebrations, multiple bar stations help manage the guest flow and prevent long wait times, especially during peak periods like cocktail hour.
+When planning bar placement, it is essential to evaluate your venue's layout.
+For larger celebrations, multiple bar stations help manage the guest flow and prevent long wait times, especially during peak periods, such as cocktail hour.

-Each additional bar station will require its dedicated staff.
-Your bartenders should coordinate with servers and catering staff during special moments like champagne toasts.
+Each additional bar station will require its own dedicated staff.
+Your bartenders should coordinate with servers and catering staff during special moments, such as champagne toasts.

-When staffing your bars, ensure your team can handle all essential responsibilities, including age verification, alcohol monitoring, and proper setup of glassware and garnishes.
+When staffing your bars, ensure your team can handle all essential responsibilities, including age verification, alcohol monitoring, and properly setting up glassware and garnishes.

-If you're planning a cash bar, you'll need bartenders experienced in payment handling.
+If you're planning a cash bar, you'll need bartenders who are experienced in handling payments.
 Remember that having adequate bar staff isn't just about serving drinks - it's about maintaining the smooth flow of your celebration while ensuring guest safety and satisfaction.

 Bar Setup and Layout

-A thoughtfully designed bar setup before your wedding day can maximise guest satisfaction while ensuring smooth service throughout your reception.
-Your bar's location and layout efficiency directly impact the flow of your celebration, so it's crucial to plan every detail meticulously.
+A thoughtfully designed bar at your wedding can be a central feature of the celebration, maximising satisfaction while ensuring smooth service throughout your wedding reception.
+Your bar’s location and layout efficiency directly impact the flow of your celebration, so it’s crucial to plan every detail meticulously.

 ---|---|